 Tag Archives: New York City

-St Patrick’s Day.
-The one time of year where it is totally acceptable to dye beer green.
+St. Patrick’s Day.
+The one time of year when it is totally acceptable to dye beer green.
 And drop green coloring into bodies of water.
 And strut around in head-to-toe green.
-It’s the day of festive parades, followed by a night of even more festiveness.
-All of this is done for one reason: to celebrate Saint Patrick, one of Ireland’s most well-known saints.
+It’s a day of festive parades, followed by a night of more celebration.
+All of this is done for one reason: to celebrate one of Ireland’s most well-known saints.

 While celebrating in Ireland is a no-brainer on St. Patrick’s Day, there are other places around the world that guarantee a good party.